Lever action: Other applications

 A one-off example of lever-action reloading on automatic firearms is the M1895 Colt–Browning machine gun.
-This weapon had a swinging lever beneath its barrel that was actuated by a gas bleed in the barrel, unlocking the breech to reload.
+In a typical lever-action design, the operating lever lies under the rear of the gun, below the stock, and is hinged near the breech area.
+It is operated by rotating the lever down and forward, which causes the breechblock to slide rearward away from the barrel and eject the spent round.
+The potato digger mechanism, in effect, bears some similarities to the basic lever action design; it uses a lever that is powered by the expanding gases that are propelling the bullet down the barrel, rather than the operator's hands.
 This unique operation gave the nickname "potato digger," as the lever swung each time the weapon fired and would dig into the ground if the weapon was not situated high enough on its mount.
+The M1895 was the first successful gas-operated machine gun to enter service in the United States Military.

-Cartridges
+Lever-action Ammunition

-The cartridges for lever-action rifles have a wide variety of calibers, bullet shapes, and powder loads which fall into two categories: low-pressure cartridges with rounded bullets, and high-pressure cartridges with aerodynamic pointed ("spitzer") bullets.
+The ammunition for lever-action rifles have a wide variety of calibers, bullet shapes, and powder loads.
+Lever-action cartridges and bullets fall into two categories: straight-wall or bottleneck, and the bullets in two categories: rounded bullets or aerodynamic pointed ("spitzer") bullets.